 The most important part of writing is usually the introduction and conclusion.
 A lot of people just go through the introduction, then directly jump to the conclusion of the article and still get the gist of it.
 A conclusion plays a major role because it is a brief summary of what is written in the article.
-A conclusion is written at the end of an article to conclude the article.
-In a research paper, the conclusion plays a major role which condenses all the major points in a paragraph.
-Therefore, it is essential to write a good conclusion for the article or the essay.
+A conclusion is written at the end of an article.
+In a research paper, the conclusion condenses all the major points.
+Learn how to write a conclusion by going through this article.

 - How to Write a Good Conclusion?

 - Things to Avoid in a Conclusion